San-Bed/House-Prices-Prediction/README.md

 # House-Prices-Prediction

 This project was completed for my class STT 3795 - Theoretical Foundations of Data Science.
 As a team of 3, we participated in [this](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) Kaggle competition and achieved a rank of 340/9515 (top 4%).
+Please use [this](https://nbviewer.jupyter.org/github/San-Bed/House-Prices-Prediction/blob/main/main.ipynb) link if you want to view `main.ipynb`, as GitHub often has troubles rendering `.ipynb` files.

 ## Installation